mikeonthemike/my-meeting-cost-calculator/README.md

 4. The calculator will automatically update as you:
    - Add or remove attendees
    - Adjust meeting duration
-   - Modify the hourly rate
+   - Modify the hourly rate (via the extension icon in the toolbar)

 ## Configuration
 - Click the extension icon in your Chrome toolbar